Experimental demonstration of bandwidth enhancement in photonic time delay reservoir computing: Results

 \subsection{TDRC performance}

 Bandwidth enhancement is favorable for computing at faster rates.
 The final computing TDRC performance depends, however, also on other attributes that contribute to the nonlinear transformation between the input and output response.
-Here, we explore the impact of injection strength and frequency detuning frequency.
+Here, we explore the impact of injection strength and frequency detuning.
 In Fig. \ref{fig:NMSE}, we show the computing performance for the Santa Fe one-step-ahead prediction task, for $\theta_l = 93.75$ ps and $\theta_s = 11.72$ ps, and for two levels of optical injection (0.1 mW and 1 mW), versus $\Delta f$.
 For $\theta_l = 93.75$ ps (Fig. \ref{fig:NMSE} a), when a moderate injection is considered (0.1 mW), we identify two regions ($\Delta f \sim 0$ GHz and $\Delta f \sim -12$ GHz) with the lowest values of the NMSE (0.076).
 When a strong injection is considered (1 mW), the lowest NMSE is 0.054 and achieved for $\Delta f = -31$ GHz.
 The smallest NMSE is found for a frequency detuning slightly lower than the one of the bistability region, independently of the injection level.
-For these frequency detuning conditions, the lasers are partially locked, and the output response exhibits high consistency.
-For more negative $\Delta f$, once the effect of partial locking fades out and the lasers become completely unlocked, the SNR of the response signal decreases, and the NMSE of the computing task increases drastically.
+For these conditions, the lasers are partially locked, and the output response exhibits high consistency.
+The latter is calculated as the average consistency correlation ($C_{av}$) among 10 individual, non-averaged output responses of the reservoir.
+For $\Delta f = -31$ GHz, $C_{av}$ is 0.85, while for injection locked operation ($\Delta f = 0$ GHz) is slightly lower ($C_{av}$= 0.82).
 For $\theta_s = 11.72$ ps, we again observe a reduction of the NMSE for the strong injection case, as shown in Fig. \ref{fig:NMSE} b.
-Here, the NMSE reaches its minimum value again at slightly lower $\Delta f$ than the detuning where we observe bistable reservoir operation.
+Again here, the NMSE reaches its minimum value for $\Delta f$ slightly lower than the one of the bistability region.
 The minima of the prediction error are obtained for $\Delta f = -12$ GHz, for the case of moderate injection, and $\Delta f = -31$ GHz, for the case of strong injection, with NMSE of 0.078 and 0.046, respectively.
-As for the larger virtual node separation, the prediction error increases in the unlocked regime.
+For more negative $\Delta f$, the effect of partial locking becomes progressively weaker until the lasers become completely unlocked.
+The SNR of the response signal decreases and the NMSE of the computing task increases significantly.
+Unlocked conditions are observed in Fig. \ref{fig:NMSE} for the case of moderate optical injection (0.1 mW), but not for the case of strong injection (1 mW) where the NMSE is low for values up to $\Delta$f = -40 GHz.